Moradi66/intro-to-android-workshop/Part-1/instructions.md

 You can either run the app on your phone directly; alternatively you can run it on an emulator.

-   **Emulator:** For emulator set-up, please follow the following guide: [Emulator Guide](https://developer.android.com/studio/run/managing-avds.html)
+To set-up a device, please follow the step 3 of the following guide: [Codebar SetUp Guide](https://codebar.github.io/android-tutorials/worksheets/0-setup/)

-   **Device:** For device set-up, you will need to enable _Developer Options_ on your phone: [Enable Developer Options Guide](https://developer.android.com/studio/debug/dev-options.html#enable)

 Once you have set it up, you’ll just need to press the _Run App_ button:

 ![alt text](screenshots/screenshot00009.png "Select run app")

-And then select the device you want to run it on and press OK:
+You'll see a list of connected devices/emulators.
+Select the device you want to run it on and press OK:

 ![alt text](screenshots/screenshot00010.png "Select device")